Meet the Dorm Heads

 Girls Dorm

 Ms. Lange became the head of Longman Hall at the start of the 2024–25 school year.
-She teaches sophomore English and is a Sports Information Associate.
+She teaches Norton Center seminars and is a Sports Information Associate.
 She is an assistant coach for both the girls varsity hockey and lacrosse teams.

 “Longman stands out as the smallest dorm on campus, allowing for a close-knit, familial community.
 Due to its cohesive environment, the Longman girls are able to join in comradeship not only in the dorm, but all around campus.
 Longman is a place of mutual respect, kindness, acceptance, and fun.
 My hope is that the girls will create long lasting memories, grow alongside each other, and to feel that they belong when they walk through the Longman doors.”